Dana Burghdorff, Assistant City Manager

 Save the Date!

 Plans are underway for the 2021 Emerging Issues Symposium, with a focus on women in the arts.
 The title is "Women in the Arts: The transformative role of art in culture and the economy."
-The event is planned for Friday, November 12 with a morning session at Casa Manana and possibly an evening reception.
+The event will be on Friday, November 12 with a morning session at Casa Manana and an evening reception at Amphibian Stage.